flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - The [[Her]] factor of marketing
     - On compentition and incentives
 - On [[wealth redistribution]] and giving back to creators
     - Nice it if happened, but will it?
-It didn't happen in earlier/non-AI stages
+It didn't happen in earlier/non-AI stages of aggregations
+    - If you want the sources of information to stick around in the long term,

 ## [[2024-05-01]]
 - Attending: [[Jerry Michalski]] [[Aram Zucker-Scharff]] [[Peter Kaminski]] [[Chris Aldrich]] [[Flancian]] [[Aram Zucker-Scharff]]